HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 recorded into, the Catalog file.

-## Modules

-General API Perl modules for use in the accompanying scripts.

-- `SB2`

-A general purpose Perl API for interacting with the [Seven Bridges RESTful API](https://docs.sevenbridges.com/page/api).
-This is by no means complete coverage, but is sufficient for purposes of this project.

-- `RepoCatalog`

-The main API module for working with the Catalog database file.

-- `RepoProject`

-A module providing common code functions for working with Repository project directory folders on the bio-repository file server.

-- `Gnomex`

-A HCI-specific interface for querying the GNomEx database.

-- `Emailer`

-A module for sending out form email notifications to GNomEx users.
-The content of the email forms are embedded in this module.

 ## Scripts

 Main scripts in the `bin` folder.

 - `manage_repository.pl`

-The main script for working with the repository Catalog and GNomEx projects and file directories.
-All actions go through here.
+The primary script for working with the repository Catalog database and GNomEx projects and file directories.
+This is a comprehensive application for indexing, managing, and processing GNomEx projects.
+All functions revolve around the Catalog database file.

 - `process_analysis_project.pl`